 Transfers the specified files from the remote end to the local end.
-By default, directories are recursively copied with their contents, but this is configurable in the Connection Broker configuration with the SFTP compatibility mode setting (sftpg3-mode in ssh-broker-config.xml).
+By default, directories are recursively copied with their contents, but this is configurable in the Connection Broker with the SFTP compatibility mode setting (sftpg3-mode in ssh-broker-config.xml configuration), with the environment variable SSH\SFTP\CMD\GETPUT\MODE or the SFTP command set compatibility-mode=mode).
 To view the currently set SFTP compatibility mode, run command:

 '''

-sftp> help get
+sftp> set

 '''

-The currently set compatibility mode is shown in the beginning of the help for command get.
+The currently set compatibility mode is also shown in the beginning of the help for command help get.